wedlaken/listener-maths-crossword/docs/PROJECT_STATUS.md

 # Listener Maths Crossword - Project Status

-## 🎯 Current State: **🎉 PUZZLE COMPLETED SUCCESSFULLY!**
+## 🎯 Current State: **🧩 ANAGRAM GRID STAGE IMPLEMENTATION**

-The project has achieved a **major milestone** - the interactive crossword solver has been successfully used to complete the entire Listener 4869 puzzle!
-The project has evolved from a command-line puzzle solver to a **sophisticated, production-ready web application** with advanced programming concepts well beyond typical CS50 requirements.
-Features include user authentication, database persistence, real-time constraint propagation, and complex algorithmic problem-solving.
+The project has successfully completed the initial puzzle solving phase and is now implementing the **anagram grid stage** - the second major challenge of the Listener 4869 puzzle.
+This phase involves creating an interactive interface where users can work with anagrams of the completed initial grid solutions.

 ## ✅ **COMPLETED FEATURES**